LoyolaChicagoBooks/unoapi/source/10-software-engineering/software-engineering.rst

 - running/testing them.

 Starting with a vanilla (default) system configuration ensures that all project dependencies (tools, external libraries, etc.) are fully understood and explicit.
-In addition, build automation results in almost immediate feedback on an incorrect commit that “breaks the build” (see `6.1 <#appendix:ArtifactDescription>`__ for the actual scripts).
+In addition, build automation results in almost immediate feedback on an incorrect commit that “breaks the build” (see also `the actual script <https://github.com/LoyolaChicagoCode/unoapi-dpcpp-examples/blob/main/.github/workflows/oneapi-cmake.yml>`_).

-.. todo:: fix cross-reference

 We argue that continuous integration can make us reproducibility-aware: A researcher wishing to reproduce the work represented by a particular project can “fork” the project into their own account on, say, GitHub.
 The CI workflow then runs on that user’s fork of the project.